leandromsales/gmtp/README.md

 Compile the code and load the modules:

+    $ make
-    $ make && sudo make install
+    $ sudo make install

 The Makefile is configured to load gmtp and gmtp_inter module.

-Note that the gmtp_inter module will only be installed if the gmtp and gmtp_ipv4 modules are previously installed.
+Note that the gmtp_inter module will only be installed if the gmtp module are previously installed.

 ## Running gmtp python examples ##